 Both San Diego and Baltimore during the summer are popular places to visit.
 Also, most visitors come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 Baltimore is a little warmer than San Diego in the summer.
-The temperature in Baltimore is usually 78°F (25°C) in July, and San Diego stays around 71°F (22°C).
+The daily temperature in Baltimore averages around 78°F (25°C) in July, and San Diego fluctuates around 71°F (22°C).